 Revenue fluctuations result from many factors, including: increases or decreases in customer orders for our products and services, large customer purchase agreements with delayed revenue recognition, varying budget cycles and seasonal buying patterns of our customers.
-More specifically, our customers tend to spend less in the first fiscal quarter as they are finalizing their annual budgets and in certain regions customers are also challenged by winter weather conditions that inhibit fiber deployment in the outside plant.
-As of December 31, 2015, our deferred revenue of \$31.7 million primarily included extended warranty services contracts that are recognized ratably over the period during which the services are to be performed, as well as certain contracts with customers who receive government-supported loans and grants under programs such as RUS contracts that require installation services that are yet to be completed.
-The timing of deferred recognition may cause significant fluctuations in our revenue and operating results from period to period.
+More specifically, our customers tend to spend less in the first fiscal quarter as they are finalizing their annual budgets, and in certain regions, customers are also challenged by winter weather conditions that inhibit fiber deployment in outside plants.
+Our revenue levels are also dependent upon our customers' timing of purchases and capital expenditure plans, including expenditure plans for turnkey solutions projects, which are generally non-recurring in nature.
+As of December 31, 2016, our deferred revenue of \$48.1 million primarily included extended warranty services contracts that are recognized ratably over the period during which the services are to be performed, as well as those relating to turnkey projects that are recognized only upon acceptance by customers.
+The timing of recognition of deferred revenue may cause significant fluctuations in our revenue and operating results from period to period.

-Cost of revenue is strongly correlated to revenue and will tend to fluctuate from all of the above factors that could impact revenue.
-Other factors that impact cost of revenue include: changes in the mix of products delivered, increases in services as a mix of total revenue, customer location, changes in product warranty cost, changes in the cost of our inventory and inventory write-downs.
-Cost of revenue includes fixed expenses related to our internal operations, which could impact our cost of revenue as a percentage of revenue if there are large sequential fluctuations in revenue.
+Cost of revenue is strongly correlated to revenue and tends to fluctuate from all of the above factors that could impact revenue.
+Factors that impacted our cost of revenue for 2016, and that may impact cost of revenue in future periods, also include: changes in the mix of products delivered, increases in services as a mix of total revenue as well as timing of completion of professional services project requirements, higher than anticipated costs associated with delivery of services for which project pricing is typically set at the outset of the project, charges related to cost overruns on services projects, customer location and regional mix, changes in product warranty and incurrence of retrofit costs, changes in the cost of our inventory and inventory write-downs.
+Cost of revenue also includes fixed expenses related to our internal operations, which could impact our cost of revenue as a percentage of revenue if there are large fluctuations in revenue.